26th April 2024

 The idea that a natural burial will be more expensive than a traditional funeral is one of the five myths about green burials that we explored in this earlier blog.
 Figures show that the average cost of traditional burial in the UK is £2,200, while our burial fees start at £1,675.

-Here at Tithe Green Natural Burial, we’re proud to offer affordable and eco-friendly burials and interments at our sites at Oxton and Ketton in the East Midlands.
+Here at Tithe Green Natural Burial, we’re proud to offer affordable and eco-friendly burials and interments at our sites at Oxton, Ketton, and Markfield in the East Midlands.

 You can find out more about what we offer, discover how we support the local environment and book your own natural burial or ashes interment by getting in touch with us today.